North District Gibraltar: A Property Buyer's Guide to the Area

 Quick Summary

-• The North District is primarily residential with a mix of established and newer developments
+- The North District is primarily residential with a mix of established blocks and newer developments

-• Good transport links into the town centre and proximity to the border with Spain
+- Good transport links into the town centre and close proximity to the Spanish border

-• Community feel is stronger here than in the newer waterfront developments
+- Community character is stronger here than in the newer waterfront developments

 What Kind of Properties Are Available?

-• Apartments in older blocks: Typically from the 1970s to 1990s, larger floor plans than modern builds, often with outdoor space
+- Apartments in older blocks: Typically built from the 1970s to the 1990s, with larger floor plans than modern builds and often with outdoor space

-• Townhouses: A smaller number of townhouse properties, more common here than in central areas
+- A smaller number of townhouse properties, more common in this area than in the central districts

 Property Prices in the North District